r3adm3/multiservice/Readme.md

 This is paired up with the repo: http://github.com/r3adm3/monolithsvc

 ## Compiling in Development

-Clone the repo.
-Ensure .Net Core 2 is installed.
+Should work on Windows and Macs (possibly Linux, not tried it yet) Clone the repo.

+Dependencies:-
+Docker CE
+VirtualBox
+Minikube
+Dotnet SDK 2.2
+Dotnet SDK 3.0

 Any of the component microservices can be tested with a simple by cd'ing into its directory

 ```dotnetcore
 dotnet run
 ```

 Test should be able to be run using a browser, and going to http://localhost:5000/api/addservice?a=1&b=2 (replace add with add, minus or multiply).
 Front end service is hosted on http://localhost:5000 when run individually.

 ## Making a docker image